dotnet/roslyn/src/Metalama/doc/Modifications.md

 The method `TreeTracker.MapDiagnostic` maps a diagnostic from the transformed syntax tree to the source syntax tree.
 Additionally, it adds the stores the `SyntaxNode` and `Compilation` related to this diagnostic.
 This info can be retrieved using `TreeTracker.TryGetDiagnosticInfo`.
 This is used to make it easier for diagnostic suppression to retrieve symbol information about a diagnostic.

-## Caravela.Compiler.Shared
+## Metalama.Compiler.Shared

-This code is included into the Caravela.Compiler.Sdk version of Caravela.Compiler.Interface.dll and the Caravela.Compiler version of Microsoft.CodeAnalysis.dll (using `#if`s where distinction between the two is necessary).
+This code is included into the Metalama.Compiler.Sdk version of Metalama.Compiler.Interface.dll and the Metalama.Compiler version of Microsoft.CodeAnalysis.dll (using `#if`s where distinction between the two is necessary).

-### CaravelaCompilerInfo
+### MetalamaCompilerInfo

-Can be used from a source generator (or an analyzer) to see if it is running inside the Caravela Compiler.
+Can be used from a source generator (or an analyzer) to see if it is running inside the Metalama Compiler.

 ### Intrinsics